joereynolds/what-to-code/README.md

 - A basic video editor.
 It should handle the bare minimum (yet useful features)
   - Merge two videos together

+- A cross platform podcast manager, (see gpodder).
+Build on Electron?
+You should be able to:
+  - Add/Remove podcast subscriptions
+  - Tag subscriptions (Programming, Music, Creative etc...)
+  - Search by tag
+  - View by tag
+  - etc...

 - A gui to manage various apache things and that's not based around cPanel (eww).
 You should be able to
   - Manage subdomains (create, remove etc...)